ShaMohabir/Cloud-Onboarding/README.md

 - To learn about Jenkins Multi-branch, review [Jenkins Multi-Branch Pipeline](https://www.youtube.com/watch?v=uVXO95syoEg)

 **Jenkins cheat sheet**
-- Installing Jenkins on an EC2/VM (Note: Since your instance will not running 24/7 and you don't have a static ip, you'll want to map your jenkins volume to your local machine/host.
+- Installing Jenkins on an EC2/VM (Note: Since your instance will not running 24/7 and you don't have a Static IP due to cost, you may want to map your jenkins volume to your local machine/host.
 In real world scenario, you won't need to do this.)

-1.)
-Make directory (mkdir) jenkins (or speficic name)
+  - Make directory (mkdir) jenkins (or speficic name)

-2.)
-Change folder permission sudo chown -R 1000:1000 /home/ubuntu/jenkins (this is name and path of the folder)
+  - Change folder permission sudo chown -R 1000:1000 /home/ubuntu/jenkins (this is name and path of the folder)

-3.)
-Mapping jenkins volume onto host (local machine) and installing jenkins:
+  - Mapping jenkins volume onto host (local machine) and installing jenkins:
     - docker run -p 8080:8080 -v /home/ubuntu:/var/jenkins_home jenkins

 5.) **Docker** -